ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 requires extensive training of a convolutional neural network and large amounts of data.
 Although recent work has enabled a racing quadcopter to outperform professional pilots using optical flow, boasting a speed of $22 \text{FIXME}$

-The use of unmanned aerial vehicles (UAVs) is becoming increasingly ubiquitous across various application domains, including real-time monitoring, wireless coverage, remote sensing, search and rescue, delivery of goods.
-[@shakhatreh2019]

 ## Current State of the Art